MarshalLeeeeee/Unity_Explore/Readme.md

  - Scene is managed by ```SceneManager```, which stores the information as well as behavior of the scene.

+### EffectScene
+ - Include particle systems with different demo effect.
+ - (TODO, more effects can be played with...)

 ### 2DScene (not included in this repo)
  - In a 2D template project, the camera is orthographic by default.
 The canvas is parallel to XY-Plane where the the width is measured in ```X``` and height is measured in ```Y```.
 Since the camera is orthographic, ```Z``` does not affect the size of a game object, however, affected the visibility among multiple objects.
 What's more, only when the ```Z coordinate``` of an object is within the camera clipping planes will it be seen by camera.
  - We can alter the scene view between 2D and 3D via ```2D Button``` in the tool bar of scene view so as to visualize the depth of objects.